iMAboud/iMA-Menu/README.md

 - Lightweight, fast, easy, portable and no server hosts, you're your own server.
 - Fully automated, with commands recognizing where you click for download and upload.
+- No file size limit, no cloud storage, no upload waiting time, no accounts, no background programs, no speed limit.
 - Installs both Nilesoft Shell and Schollz Croc.
 - Additional features and config details from [Nilesoft](https://github.com/moudey/Shell) and [Croc](https://github.com/schollz/croc) repositories.